cml87/SpringCore_111_forJenkins/README.md

 It seems that when we do constructor injection we don't need to include a default constructor in the parent class (`EmailClient` in the example above).

+It seems that when we initialize an application context, an instance of each bean is created, even if we have not yet asked for any bean to the container.
+I discovered this using bean lifecycle hooks (interface `InitializingBean`, see below).

 ### Java configuration

 Instead of xml configuration we can make the Spring IoC container to read bean configuration